rng-guy/NFSMWBartender/APPENDIX.md

 * Vehicles joining pursuits from roadblocks after some time is vanilla behaviour, but the age threshold usually makes it a rare event because most roadblocks despawn too early.

-* You shouldn't use low roadblock-age thresholds (< 20 seconds) for roadblock vehicles to join the pursuit: Too many vehicles joining can cause game instability, as they ignore spawn limits.
+* You shouldn't use low roadblock-age thresholds (< 20 seconds) for roadblock vehicles to join pursuits: Too many vehicles joining can cause game instability, as they ignore spawn limits.

 * Age-based joining from roadblocks only happens at Heat levels for which you define valid age and distance values, and has no bearing on other means by which roadblock vehicles may join.

-* Roadblock vehicles can react to the pursuit entering "COOLDOWN" mode and / or spike-strip hits.
+* Roadblock vehicles can react to racers entering "COOLDOWN" mode and / or spike-strip hits.
 For the former, one vehicle joins the pursuit; for the latter, all of them join the pursuit.

 * LeaderStrategy 5 spawns Cross by himself, while LeaderStrategy 7 spawns him with two henchmen.

 * You shouldn't use the replacement vehicles for Cross for any other cop in the game unless you also use Bartender's "Advanced" feature set.
-Otherwise, these vehicles interfere with LeaderStrategy spawns whenever they are present in the pursuit.
+Otherwise, these vehicles interfere with LeaderStrategy spawns whenever they are present in a given pursuit.

 * Bartender replaces vehicles that don't exist in the game with whatever the vanilla game uses.